Evidence Level

 What is the recommended dosage of L-Arginine?

-The clinically studied dose for L-Arginine is 3–6 g/day for cardiovascular effects; 6–10 g/day pre-exercise for blood flow; often outperformed by L-citrulline and Nitrosigine® at these doses.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 3–6 g/day for cardiovascular effects; 6–10 g/day pre-exercise for blood flow; often outperformed by L-citrulline and Nitrosigine® at these doses Always follow the product label and check with a healthcare provider for personal advice.